robinasaki/TradeTitans/project_specification.md

 search.
 He is then given the specific stock requested or the stocks requested by the general search.
 - [Robin's Story]: Wish to get familiarized with the stock market but just lost his entire lunch saving buying weed stocks.
 Wants to use the stock simulation mode of the program to learn the trends of the market.
+- [Colin's Story]: Shayan frequently trades stocks & ETFs and wants to view his performance over time.
+He creates a portfolio where he records all his transactions (deposits, withdraws, buys, sells) and what time he made them in the program.
+He can then view his overall performance over different time periods such as the last day, week, month, year, etc.

 ## Task 4: Domain Entities
 - Portfolio: